• VA Loans

-• Call (855) 956-4040
+(855) 956-4040

 Imagine this.
 You’ve made one of the biggest decisions of your life.
-You are ready to take the plunge and buy a house.
+You are ready to take the plunge and buy a house using your VA purchase benefits.
 However you aren’t just looking for a house, you’re looking for a home.
 A place to lay your head each night.
 You’re ready to settle down, start a family.
 You have an idea of what you are looking for.
 Maybe it’s a big yard on a dead-end street or a 3-bedroom house with a bonus room for the perfect home office.
 Whatever it is, your dreams are big, and you can’t wait to find the perfect home.
 The VA renovation loan is designed to help you do just that, weather you want to do a purchase or a refinance loan you can now turn that house into a home.

-VA Renovation Program Information
+VA Renovation Loan Program Information

-va renovation loan lendersYou may already know about the benefits of the VA loan and compared it to the various loan programs.
+You may already know about the benefits of VA loans compared to other loan programs.
 You’ve heard about the relaxed credit requirements and lower interest rates.
-But the biggest benefit of the VA loan is the ability to finance 100% of the price of your home.
+But the biggest benefit of VA loans is the ability to finance 100% of the price of your home.
 That means no down payment, and no PMI (Private Mortgage Insurance) to worry about.
-Not having to worry about a down payment means you can use your VA loan benefits right away instead of waiting 5 years to save a 20% down payment on the cost of your new home.
-Plus, with no PMI, you can buy more house!
+Not having to worry about a down payment means you can use your VA loan benefits right away instead of waiting 5 years to save up a 20% down payment for a new home.
+Plus, with no private mortgage insurance (PMI), you can buy more house!
 To put that into real numbers, a conventional mortgage of $250,000 with a 5% down payment results in a PMI payment of $150/month over 30 years.
-That means that with a VA loan, you can get $30,000 more house than you can with a conventional mortgage option.
+That means that with a VA loan, you are able get $30,000 more house in most cases than you can with a conventional mortgage.

 It’s important to note that renovation loans are not used to remodel your entire home or to make major renovations.
 The purpose of this benefit is to ensure your new home meets the standard for VA financing.
 You can find these standards listed in detail as part of VA Pamphlet 26-7, Chapter 12.
 In short, the house must meet all current building codes, Federal regulations and HUD requirements.
 So, it can not be used to put in a swimming pools, an outdoor Jacuzzi, or even something major such as a septic system.
 But you can repair that leaky roof, replace worn floors, fix a cracked foundation or install energy-efficient upgrades.